 - Vitamin C is a nutrient found in food and dietary supplements.
 It is an antioxidant and also plays a key role in making collagen (see Question 1).

-- High-dose vitamin C may be taken by mouth or given by an intravenous (IV) infusion (through a vein into the bloodstream).
+- Vitamin C may be taken by mouth or given by an intravenous (IV) infusion.
 When taken by IV infusion, vitamin C can reach higher levels in the blood than when the same amount is taken by mouth (see Question 2).